How to Position Website Security for Customers

 3.3 - Emotional Distress

 The cost of a website compromise goes far beyond monetary.
 Some factors of a compromise can never truly be appreciated until they are experienced.
 These include the emotional toll of not knowing what just happened; the hours spent arguing with hosting providers, developers, and security professionals; the fear of missing something during remediation; the fear of being online at all, or of using technology as a whole.
 All this is exasperated by one simple thought: “Why didn’t I take precautions?”.

 As surreal as these may sound, they are all very real costs of a hack.
 The money can be the easiest part to account for.
 It is the non-monetary impact that catches everyone off guard.

 The message we want you to convey to your customers is: Are you emotionally and mentally prepared for a hack?
 Is your business prepared to be taken offline, or worse?

-In the context of websites, blacklisting refers to the process of search engines removing a website from their index.
-Webmasters pay close attention to this because when blacklisted, a site loses nearly 95% of its organic traffic, which can quickly impact sales and revenue.
+In the context of websites, blocklisting refers to the process of search engines removing a website from their index.
+Webmasters pay close attention to this because when blocklisted, a site loses nearly 95% of its organic traffic, which can quickly impact sales and revenue.

-Blacklisting is a big problem because it can take days for authorities to review and remove security warnings from a blacklisted site.
+Blocklisting is a big problem because it can take days for authorities to review and remove security warnings from a blocklisted site.

-Educating your customers on blacklisting can be an easy way to show them the importance of preventive measures, such as having a Website Application Firewall (WAF) active that protects their website.
+Educating your customers on blocklisting can be an easy way to show them the importance of preventive measures, such as having a Website Application Firewall (WAF) active that protects their website.

 If you do not have a solid security plan in place, the cost to you as a service provider can be huge: